TanStack/router/docs/guide/router-context.md

 ## Typed Router Context

-Like everything else, the router context (at least the one you inject at `new Router()` is strictly typed.
-This type can be augmented via any route's `getContext` option.
-If that's the case, the type at the edge of the route is a merged interface-like type of the base context type and every route's `getContext` return type.
+Like everything else, the root router context is strictly typed.
+This type can be augmented via any route's `getContext` option as it is merged down the route match tree.
 To constrain the type of the root router context, you must use the `new RouteContext<YourContextTypeHere>()` class to create a new `routerContext` and then use the `routerContext.createRootRoute()` method instead of the `new RootRoute()` class to create your root route.
 Here's an example:

 ```tsx
 import { RootRoute } from '@tanstack/router'